magosil86/getmstatistic/vignettes/getmstatistic-tutorial.md

 ## A few tips for a succesful M analysis

 Prior to conducting an M analysis:

+* ensure that the variants that will be used to conduct the M analysis are independently associated with the trait of interest i.e. in linkage equilibrium.

 * ensure that the effect alleles for participating studies in the meta-analysis are aligned.
 This can be achieved by "flipping" the beta-values (i.e. multiply by -1) of misaligned effect alleles.